brxken128/dexios-book/src/dexios-core/Headers.md

 Headers are signed using your hashed encryption key.

 On encryption, the headers are signed when the ciphers/stream ciphers are initialised, this way we only have to hash your key once.
-The key is never cloned within memory, and it is zeroed out (using `zeroize` and our [secret wrapper](Secret-Wrapper.md)) once the header has been signed.
+The key is never cloned within memory, and it is zeroed out (using `zeroize` and our [protected wrapper](Protected-Wrapper.md)) once the header has been signed.

 The signature is generated from the first 48 bytes of the header - this is where all of the important information is enclosed.